saikotam/tensorflow-on-32-bit/README.md

 This wil be a repository of Tensorflow binaries for 32bit processors.

 The first release also has the Bazel 4.0 Binary(which again is built from source!
 Because 32 bit binaries are not being released by Bazel Team as well!)
+It has been built with python2.7.

 The build logs are attached along with the releases which include almost all the errors posible to commit by a "Newbie" with an Old PC!

 # Using the Binaries:
+Download the binaries from Releases section

 Tensorflow : The .whl can be installed via pip

  Bazel 4.0 : "This binary is self-contained, so it can be copied to a directory on the PATH (e.g., /usr/local/bin) or used in-place."